LizhongJin/StockTradingWithML/README.md

 Trading Diagram of KNN
 ![Trading Diagram of KNN](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/trading_1.png)

 Trading Diagram of LSTM
 ![Trading Diagram of LSTM](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/trading_2.PNG)

 Our model is briefly depected as below.
 We combine the KNN and LSTM model to get a quite good result.
+The trading result will be buy/sell/hold.
 ![Model](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/model.PNG)